cloud-custodian/cloud-custodian/docs/source/azure/scenarios/logicappnotification.rst

 Author Cloud Custodian policy
 -----------------------------
-Now that we have a Logic App workflow that can send an email with our Office 365 account, we need to a policy we wanted to be notified about.
+Now that we have a Logic App workflow that can send an email with our Office 365 account, we need a policy we want to be notified about.
 Let's start with the :ref:`Find Virtual Machines with Public IP address <azure_examples_vm_with_public_ips>` policy.
 This Custodian policy will find all Azure Virtual Machines that have public IPs attached to them.

 .. code-block:: yaml